We are Unitarian Universalists.

 We are self-governed and funded by the members and friends of our congregation.

 Our founders gathered together for the first time in 1939.
 They sought to bring the principles of liberal religion to the city and surrounding communities.
-In the intervening years, we have grown from the 27 charter members to a membership of more than 123 people.
+In the intervening years, we have grown from the 27 charter members to a membership of 114 people.
 We are a part of the MidAmerican Region of the Unitarian Universalist Association.

 For more information about what we believe, click here.